proletariatgames/hxinflate/README.md

 Note that useEnumIndex can break versioning if values are re-arranged in an enum definition, or new values are added to the middle of an enum definition.
 For that reason, it is recommended that this be set to false (the default) if the serialized data may be versioned.

 Note that useCache has an impact on serialization performance, hence it is disabled by default.

+If 'compressStrings' is true, the deflater will use a [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) to attempt to combine similar strings, reducing their storage cost.
+This is useful when you are storing many strings with the same prefix, such as URLs, file paths, or IP addresses.
+This can decrease the amount of storage space required, but does take somewhat more time and memory to inflate/deflate.